 Is acne related to gut health?
-Well, before you start restricting your diet, remember that acne can be caused by a variety of things, and you don’t have to have a restrictive diet to heal or maintain your skin.
-At any rate, the skin’s relation to the stomach has to do with more than diet.
+Well, before you start restricting your diet, remember that acne can be caused by a variety of things, and having a restrictive diet is not required for healing or maintaining your skin.
+At any rate, the skin’s relationship with the stomach is more complex than diet alone.
 It's related to the “gut-brain-skin” axis at large.

 What is the gut-brain-skin axis?

-"Digestive disorders are commonly present as comorbidities of mood disorders, and both of them can reflect a dysfunctional composition of gut bacteria, known as microbiota.
-The microbiota is comprised of viruses and fungi” (Madison, 2019).
-These all have specific immune and modulating functions that help the body function.
-So, an imbalanced gut microbiota from stress can definitely cause inflammation, and it can even influence the gut’s permeability.
+When it comes to emotional states, "digestive disorders are commonly present as comorbidities of mood disorders, and both disorders can reflect a dysfunctional composition of gut bacteria, known as microbiota.
+The microbiota is also comprised of viruses and fungi” (Madison, 2019).
+Gut microbiota have specific immune and modulating functions that help the body function.
+So, an imbalanced gut microbiota due to stress or disordered mood can definitely cause inflammation, and it can even influence the gut’s permeability.

 What is gut hyperpermeability or “leaky gut?”